 Cylinder, cone, prism, pyramid and sphere positions and axis inclined to both the planes.

-Isomeric projections of lines, planes and simple solids.
+Isometric Scale, Isometric drawing and Isometric projections of lines, planes and simple solids.

-Conversion of orthographic views into isometric views and vice-versa.
+Conversion of orthographic views into isometric views for simple objects.
+Construction of orthographic projections for given isometric projections.